sylefeb/tinygpus/README.md

 ### Discussion

 The `DMC-1` is unusual in that it renders the screen column by column, in order.
-This specific choice is motivated by the fact that we stream pixels to a SPI screen that features a framebuffer, so we do not have to spend precious memory on a framebuffer FPGA-side.
+This specific choice is motivated by the fact that we stream pixels to a small LCD/OLED screen that typically features a framebuffer, so we do not have to spend precious memory on a framebuffer FPGA-side.
 Also, this allows the use of a one column depth buffer, a luxury enabling simpler drawing of scenes containing both the terrain, buildings and sprites.

 This however imposes a specific draw order CPU side which is not always comfortable.
 That is why a second tinyGPU, using a different approach and likely an additional (writable) external memory is planned ;)